Ethics for Case Managers, Part 2

 When employees suffer burnout and become cynical, detached, and exhausted, productivity is reduced, standards are compromised, and the reputation of the organization is diminished.
 This is particularly true in service industries such as those that provide healthcare.

-To prevent burnout in employees, managers in organizations need to identify the specific institutional issues that create stress and take measures to alleviate them, namely:
+To prevent burnout in employees, managers in organizations also work to identify the specific institutional issues that create stress and take measures to alleviate them, namely:

 - Unclear job descriptions